Roger Wolfe Kahn: The Kahn Orchestra 1938 reunion concert

-In 1938, the Kahn Orchestra reformed to perform a special one-off concert, in what could have been the Kahn Orchestra’s last concert.
+In 1938, the Kahn Orchestra re-formed to perform a special one-off concert, in what could have been the Kahn Orchestra’s last concert.
 The show was held in honor of the unveiling of the Golden Age Aviation Mural installed at Roosevelt Field Airport: the mural was painted by the artist Aline Rhonie Hofheimer (a pilot herself) who had been commissioned to paint a fresco mural on the north brick wall of Roosevelt Field Hangar F. The mural commemorated the history of aviation from 1908 to 1927 ending with Charles Lindbergh's trans-Atlantic flight.
 After the mural was completed, there was an artist's reception and party held at Roosevelt Field Airport on October 15, 1938.
-The invitation’s read, ‘You are invited to attend a party and barn dance given in honor of Aline Rhonie commemorating her achievement in the completion of the world’s largest aviation fresco depicting the history of aviation.’
+The invitations read, "You are invited to attend a party and barn dance given in honor of Aline Rhonie commemorating her achievement in the completion of the world’s largest aviation fresco depicting the history of aviation."
 It was at this reception that ‘"A" Roger Wolfe Kahn Orchestra’ performed.
 That might have meant a tribute-type band, or it may have been that Rhonie was able to use her pilot network to coax Kahn to reform a band to perform during this special occasion.
 The party ran from ten in the evening until dawn.
-The New York Times on October 17, 1938, reported, The fresco was unveiled at a party on Saturday night, attended by more than 500 guests.
-This all-night party, with informal dress, was probably THE event for October at Roosevelt Field.'
+The New York Times on October 17, 1938, reported, "The fresco was unveiled at a party on Saturday night, attended by more than 500 guests.
+This all-night party, with informal dress, was probably THE event for October at Roosevelt Field."
 It doesn't mention in the report whether Kahn himself fronted the orchestra.